georgelza/DataPipeline-MQTT_Fluss_Paimon/README.md

 ## Misc Notes

+The various `REAMDE.md` utilises markdown syntax.
+You can refer to `https://markdownlivepreview.com` & `https://dillinger.io` for more information, examples.

+To view a mardown file, `https://jumpshare.com/viewer/md` or if you using Visual Studio Code search for markdown as a module and try some of them.

 ### Flink Libraries

-As I was travelling while writing this blog and did not want to pull the libraries on every build I decided to downlaod them once into the below directory and then copy them on build into container.
-Just a different way less bandwidth and also slightly faster.
+As I am always travelling while writing these blog's and did not want to pull the libraries on every build I decided to downlaod them once into the below directory and then mount them into container.
+Just a different way less bandwidth and also slightly faster builds.

 The `devlab#/conf/flink/lib/*` directories will house our Java libraries required by our Flink stack.